sroehling/FutureBudget/Retirement Simulator/gettingStarted.md

 # Getting Started

-Basically, the steps to work with FinSim include:
+Basically, the steps to work with FutureBudget include:

 1. In the **Inputs** tab, make a list of incomes, expenses and other inputs matching your current and future financial assumptions.